valderan/simple-video-slicer/docs/user_guide_EN.md

 1. Click “Browse…” in the “Input video file” block and choose the source clip.
 2. Select the “Output directory” where the processed segments will be written.
 3. Add a segment with “Add segment” and specify start/end times.
 You can enter values in `HH:MM:SS`, `MM:SS`, or seconds.
 4. Configure processing: keep codecs on `copy` for fast lossless slicing or enable conversion and choose codecs plus CRF.
+Tick “Remove audio track” whenever you need the output without sound.
 5. Click “Start processing” to generate segment files.

 ## Creating Segments from Text Descriptions